Dakota Access Pipeline protests: Backwater Bridge and removal of remaining protesters

 A woman's arm was seriously injured by what she and supporters claim was an explosive flash-bang grenade thrown by law enforcement, but which law enforcement suggest may have been an exploding propane canister.
 The victim's father stated in a press conference that his daughter had seen a police officer throw the explosive device directly at her as she was backing away.
 The Morton County Sheriff's Department denied using concussion grenades, and reported that protesters were throwing expended propane canisters at police during this period.
+The Standing Rock Medic & Healer Council refuted law enforcement's claims in a statement, citing eye-witness accounts of seeing police throw concussion grenades, 'the lack of charring of flesh at the wound site' and 'grenade pieces that have been removed from her arm in surgery and will be saved for legal proceedings'.
 Law enforcement, including the ATF and North Dakota Bureau of Criminal Investigation, are investigating the incident.

 By mid January 2017 the protest camp had dwindled to a few hundred people due to the construction work stoppage and harsh winter weather.
 Standing Rock Chairman Dave Archambault called for the camp to disband because of the weather and the possibility of contamination of the river with garbage and debris during the spring flood.
 He asked people to clean up the area and to leave.
 In January 2017, it was reported that the cost of policing the pipeline protests in North Dakota had surpassed $22 million.
 In February 2017, amid concerns that warmer weather would accelerate flooding of the area, removal of garbage and debris from the campsite began to prevent the contamination of the river.
 Archambault indicated that funds from the $6 million in donations the tribe received to support its fight would be used to clean up the garbage, building material and human waste at the camp.
 The tribe began coordinating cleanup of the site in January 2017.